ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Scripts for making password bypass attack are provided in tutorial, but values in them are not correct for your device, and you have to solve those yourself to make your attack working.

-TODO: hints about remembering to disconnet and like that simple notebook cannot be connected if another notebook is already

 __HINT__: You can use password guesses where the first letter is wrong, then the second etc. This should give you an idea how the power trace differ with different inputs.
 You can easily compare traces with different inputs by modifying next provided code: